erwanriou/devconnector/README.md

 * Download the application
 * run the command npm install at the root of the project
-* Launch the backend server with npm start
+* Launch both servers with 'npm run dev'
 * You are now running the application

 ## How it Work